 They lack the ability to sell and market themselves.

-To be more specific, they don’t clearly know what their value is – which means they can’t live, breathe and communicate that value.
+To be more specific, they don’t clearly understand what their value is – which means they can’t live, breathe and communicate that value.

 This is unfortunate, because it means that candidates who do talk a good game – even though they lack the skills to back it up – often get the job instead.